 As we mentioned in a previous blog post, air quality in schools and classrooms can be less than comfortable.
 Many schools across the country do not have updated ventilation systems and create poor breathing environments for students and teachers.
 This is a huge problem for sensitive groups, particularly asthmatics.
 As the American College of Allergy, Asthma and Immunology reports, asthma is one of the most common reasons, if not the number one reason, why children miss multiple school days a year.

 When students are forced to stay home due to severe asthma symptoms, it also prevents them from getting involved in sports and after school activities.
-It’s important for young kids to be involved in these types of school activities and shouldn’t be limited due to debilitating asthma, especially if there are preventative measures than can be taken.
+It’s important for young kids to be involved in these types of school activities and shouldn’t be limited due to debilitating asthma, especially if there are preventative measures that can be taken.

 Earlier this year in June, a bill was introduced that would allow schools to stock the allergy medication epinephrine.
 The bill also emphasizes the need for schools to stock quick-relief asthma medication.
 While this is a step in the right direction for protecting sensitive groups, it’s still important that students are aware of their asthma and how to stay safe while at school.

 More than anything, having the necessary information in the hands of the right people is the most proactive way to ensure your child’s asthma action plan is effective.
 The Asthma and Allergy Foundation of America has a great handout that can be filled out and given to school administrators.
 Find the guide here: Asthma Action Plan

 In addition to the written out guide, communication and knowledge are key to making sure your child is safe this school year.
 Follow this guideline to get started on your asthma action plan.